Taoism > The Basics

 The usage of the wheel depends on the empty space (emptiness) of the axle.

-The same, the vessel's usage depends on the emptiness from inside and the apartment may be used only through the empty space within.
+The same, the vessel's usage depends on the empty space inside and the apartment may be used only through the empty space within.

 Further resources: